 The School of Nursing Celebrates Two Sigma Award Winners

-The Sigma Theta Tau International Beta Epsilon Chapter recently awarded two Duke School of Nursing (DUSON) students with scholar awards for their demonstrated academic excellence, service to the nursing profession, and commitment to providing social justice and reform in healthcare.
+The Sigma Theta Tau International Beta Epsilon Chapter recently presented the Ruby Wilson Excellence in Clinical Nursing Award and the Thelma Ingles Excellence in Clinical and Scholarly Activities Award to two Duke School of Nursing (DUSON) December 2023 graduates for their demonstrated academic excellence, service to the nursing profession, and commitment to providing social justice and reform in healthcare.

-As recipients, Dancy and Norman received plaques and monetary awards to highlight their achievements.
+As recipients, Adeku and Buckner received e-certificates and monetary awards to highlight their achievements.